 As a rule of thumb, ski resorts in Chile and Argentina generally open in mid to late June.
 When autumn brings earlier snowfall, some resorts open as early as the end of May.

 Will Ski Resorts in Chile and Argentina Open Due to Coronavirus (COVID-19)?

-The big questions for 2020 are:
+The big questions for 2021 are:

 - If opened, will international tourist be able to travel and take advantage of the South American winter?